wp-staging/wp-staging/readme.txt

 3. Customize the theme, configuration, update or install new plugins
 4. Test everything on your staging site and keep a backup of the original site
 5. If the staging site works 100%, start the migration and copy all updates to your production site!
+6. If something does not work as expected, restore the previous backup

 <h3> Can´t I just use my local WordPress development system like xampp / lampp for testing and backup purposes? </h3>